jwmarshall69/my-first-docs-repo/week5-notes.md

 ## 📝 Notes

-- Learn naming conventions and types of branches
+- Learned naming conventions and types of branches

 - Understand how branching supports Docs-as-Code

-- Create a branch for a specific documentation feature
+- Created a branch for a specific documentation feature

-- Practice making, committing, and pushing changes
+- Practiced making, committing, and pushing changes

 ---